Uthy/automator/README.md

 ### popup.tsx

 The popup view.
 It's preconfigured to include instructions for accessing DevTools.

+### ErrorToast.tsx

+An component to display error handling.
+Includes a variable to plug in your own Google Form.